It has been 21 years since the ban was lifted on LGBTQ people serving in the military.

 A former Lord Mayor of Manchester, Mr Austin-Beahn is now the city’s LGBTQ advisor, working to tackle inequalities.

-He doesn't blame the military for what happened to him: "I loved the Air Force and I still do."
+"I loved the Air Force and I still do.

-"It gets emotional going on RAF camps and seeing how it's changed so much," he says when referring to the approach to LGBTQ+ people within the military.
+"It gets emotional going on RAF camps and seeing how it's changed so much."

 'No fanfare', 'no negativity'